nithish-m123/Transaction-Fraud-detection/README.md

    ```

 ## 📊 Dataset
-- The dataset used in this project contains transaction details such as **transactionType	amount	initiator	oldBalInitiator	newBalInitiator	recipient	oldBalRecipient	newBalRecipient	isFraud**.
+- The dataset used in this project contains transaction details such as **transactionType , amount, initiator, oldBalInitiator, newBalInitiator,recipient,oldBalRecipient,newBalRecipient, isFraud**.
 - It includes both **fraudulent and non-fraudulent transactions** for model training.
 - If no dataset is provided, you can use publicly available datasets like **Kaggle’s Credit Card Fraud Detection dataset**.